Opera Praktikos’ Program for

 Sunny Zhi –Canadian pianist Sunny Zhai seeks to connect diverse audiences through musical expression of honest human emotion and experience.
 Sunny has been involved in many solo and collaborative projects, and has performed in major venues in Toronto and New York, including Weill Recital Hall at Carnegie Hall, Koerner Hall and Roy Thomson Hall.
 In the spring of 2025 she served as pianist for the Mannes Sounds production of The Dybbuk by Ofer Ben-Amots, presented at the Center for Jewish History.
 Sunny completed her Bachelor of Music in Piano Performance at the University of Toronto and her Master’s degree in Piano at the Mannes School of Music in New York.
 She is thankful for the teachers who have guided her along the way, including Dianne Werner, Marietta Orlov, Lydia Wong, Steven Philcox, and Simone Dinnerstein.

 Katharine Li – Soprano (she/her) (Plainsboro, NJ) is a singer, artist, and writer.
 She is based in New York, NY and performs a wide range of vocal repertoire including opera, art song, early music, and contemporary music.
-Her recent credits include Leah in The Dybbuk (Mannes Sounds Festival), Farinelli’s Trainer in Vinkensport, or The Finch Opera (Mannes Opera), and Zerlina (cover) in
+Her recent credits include Leah in The Dybbuk (Mannes Sounds Festival), Farinelli’s Trainer in Vinkensport, or The Finch Opera (Mannes Opera), and Zerlina (cover) in Don Giovanni (Mannes Opera).
+She also draws, paints, and writes verse and prose.
+She holds a B.A. in English from Yale University, where she graduated magna cum laude, and an M.M. in Voice from the Mannes School of Music, winning the Mannes Dean’s Award in 2025. @kkatherineli

 Marcel Sokalski is a Polish-Canadian baritone who has sung roles including Paul in Empty the House, Bassett in Rocking Horse Winner, Dandini in La Cenerentola, William in The Fall of the House of Usher, Plagio in I due Figaro, Demetrius in A Midsummer Night’s Dream, and the title role in Gianni Schicchi.
 He’s also performed as Papageno in Die Zauberflöte, Don Giovanni in Don Giovanni, and Alidor in Cendrillon.
 A district winner in the Metropolitan Opera’s Laffont Competition 2022, Marcel sang with Opera Maine, the Banff Centre, and the Chautauqua Institution, and holds a Master of Music and a Professional Studies Certificate from the Manhattan School of Music.
 Outside the opera world, Marcel is the Marketing Manager for Sofar Sounds NYC, where he blends music, storytelling, and social media.
-He runs a TikTok account (@themarcelmovement), making fun videos about choir life, singing, and his own experiences in the arts.
+He runs a TikTok account @TheMarcelMovement, making fun videos about choir life, singing, and his own experiences in the arts.

-Jennifer Gordon – A soprano & arts administrator in the Mentors Program for Women Administrators through OPERA America.
+Jennifer Gordon – A soprano & arts administrator currently in the Mentors Program for Women Administrators through OPERA America.

 Anne Beal - an award-winning multimedia artist who merges animation, painting and sound.